 Hause Lin is exploring how we make decisions.
 Sometimes making decisions feels effortless; other times, we struggle to decide—so how do we choose and decide when faced with multiple options?
 Are there neural correlates of decision conflict and uncertainty, and can these correlates tell us anything about how and when our brains choose to choose?
 Hause hopes to use a multi-method approach to study decision-making processes.

 Volunteer Research Assistants

 Matteo Biagio Assenza

 Marie Good (assistant professor, Redeemer University College)

 Jacob Hirsh (assistant professor, University of Toronto, Rotman Business School)

-Lisa Legault (assistant professor, Clarkson University)
+Lisa Legault (associate professor, Clarkson University)

 Marina Milyavskaya (assistant professor, Carleton University)

 Vincent Pillaud (assistant professor, University of Caen, Normandy, France)

 Daniel Randles (senior business insight analyst, TD Bank)